 Weight: 83g | Battery life: 40 hours | Heart rate monitor?: No | On-ear controls?: Yes

-Our lone on-ear option comes from little-known start-up 66 Audio and is unique in more ways than one.
-Firstly, the BTS Pro earphones offer a ludicrous 40+ hours of continuous playback from a single charge along with an impressive wireless range of 100-feet.
+Our sole on-ear entry hails from the relatively obscure start-up 66 Audio and stands out in several key facets.
+Firstly, the BTS Pro earphones offer a ludicrous 40+ hours of continuous playback from a single charge along with an stunning wireless range of 100-feet.

-Most Bluetooth devices give you about 30-feet of leeway, but thanks to the aptX 3D antenna tech you can roam much further away from your mobile device, which is pretty useful for track sessions.
+Most Bluetooth headphones give you about 30-feet of leeway, but thanks to the aptX 3D antenna tech you can wander much further away from your mobile device, which is especially handy for track sessions.

-For runners who like as much control over their audio levels as they do fitness levels, the Motion Control app enables easy control of the sound output.
+For runners who like as much control over sound equalization as they do their fitness levels, the Motion Control app allows effortless control of the sound output.

-The native apps (there’s also one for Apple Watch) also have a handy ‘Find My Headphones’ feature too.
-Last but not least, the sound is great for the relatively low price and they feature noise-cancelling microphones.
+The native apps (there’s also one for Apple Watch) also have a useful ‘Find My Headphones’ feature too.
+But most importantly, the sound is phenomenal for the relatively low price and they offer noise-cancelling microphones.